The Side Hustler’s Guide to Burnout Prevention

 Perhaps you can use a tool like Asana or Airtable to keep track of your work schedule and send you reminders.

-You can also automate your money by using Quickbooks Self Employed (aff link) to manage your bookkeeping or use a freelancer-friendly bank like Spark by Capital One to keep all your money in one place.
+You can also automate your money by using Quickbooks Self Employed (aff link) to manage your bookkeeping or use a freelancer-friendly bank like Discover to keep all your money in one place.

 For a few dollars a month, you can take back your time and automate some of your business tasks.